Lubna al-Hussein

 Katie King Rumford

-In an effort to reflect the progressive fight for equality and freedom, the focus veered away from traditional tribal Sudanese art, but towards the contemporary, colorful, textural and more expressive artwork of today’s Sudanese artists seeking a voice for change.
-The depicted green scarf was worn by Lubna when she was arrested.
-In an act of open defiance, she wore the same scarf (and pants) to her trial.
+Lubna’s portrait is inspired by the artwork of today’s Sudanese artists seeking a voice for change.
+It is contemporary, colorful, textural, and expressive.
+She wore the depicted green scarf when she was arrested, and in an act of open defiance, she wore the same scarf to her trial.

 Sudan